 This is a blog post I actually began working on in November 2013, and never quite completed.
-A ravelry thread on a hand knit lace to machine knit pattern translation made me think of it, so here are my working notes on one approach to charts designed for hand knitting that require transfers every row, with the intent to automate them for possible use with the lace carriage for transfers rather than working from a chart as a straight out hand technique.
+A Ravelry thread on a hand-knit lace to machine knit pattern translation made me think of it, so here are my working notes on one approach to charts designed for hand knitting that require transfers every row, with the intent to automate them for possible use with the lace carriage for transfers rather than working from a chart as a straight out hand technique.

-The japanese publication hand knitting chart
+The Japanese publication hand knitting chart

-the chart flipped horizontally for machine knitting could be achievable using LC on right side of KM, which would require method used in previous post: elongation X2, 2 passes LC toward KC, followed by one row knit A.
+the chart flipped horizontally for machine knitting could be achievable using LC on the right side of KM, which would require method used in the previous post: elongation X2, 2 passes LC toward KC, followed by one row knit A.

 In this chart note the 2 cols representing opposite directions for transfers, not a physical possibility when using the LC